lucassilvahub/sales-goal/README.md

 > Status: Finished ✅

-<p>Software designed to read sales tables, check if it has reached the sales target, identify the salesperson who hit the sales target and send a SMS notifying that it has reached the target.</p>
+<p>Software designed to read sales tables, check if it has reached the sales goal, identify the salesperson who hit the goal and send a SMS notifying that it has reached the target.</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">